Pride is a massive festival and part of an even bigger cause.

 Music!
 Lots of Music …

 Also, learn where the toilets are!
-It might sound silly but trust us, the last thing you want to do is be wondering through the crowds trying to find the nearest loo!
+It might sound silly but trust us, the last thing you want to do is be wandering through the crowds trying to find the nearest loo!

 Overall, make the most of it!
-You can expect to have one of the best and most inclusive experience of your life, so throw yourself into all of it.
+You can expect to have one of the best and most inclusive experiences of your life, so throw yourself into all of it.